• Skip to primary navigation

 Style and Versatility

-Straight skirt: It is not as formal as the pencil skirt, therefore more casual and every day.
-It’s suitable for dressing up for anything from a lunch meeting to a cocktail party and can be dressed down for any casual occasion.
+Straight skirt: It is not as formal as the pencil skirt, therefore more casual and everyday.
+This item is versatile enough to be dressed up for a lunch meeting or a cocktail party, or dressed down for any casual occasion.
 Whether paired with a print blouse and ballet flats or a structured blazer and stilettoes, the straight skirt is your go-to.

 Pencil Skirt: In terms of sheer versatility, the pencil skirt is more formal and structured which makes it a go-to for business or more dressy settings because it can be more polished and work well with certain outfits: with a blouse, a button-down, with a pair of heels.
 You can’t do this with an A-line or a midi.
 A pencil skirt is less versatile in terms of being casual or laid-back.